hbo/openldap-mdb-deref-problem/README.md

 > bash ./doit.sh
 ```

-The script will run for a while.
-In the end two slapds are running
+The script will run for a while (less than an hour on recent
-with exactly the same DIT.
+hardware).
+In the end two slapds are running with exactly the same
+DIT.

 Issue searchrequests like this